Second-order geometry and Riemannian Newton-type methods for optimization on the indefinite Stiefel manifold: Review of the indefinite Stiefel manifold and some additional propositions

 with respect to $U \in \R^{p \times p}$.
 Therefore, the Riemannian gradient of a smooth function $f \colon \iSt_{A,J}(p,n) \to \R$ is given by

 where $U_f$ is the unique solution to the Lyapunov equation

 with respect to $U$.
-Here, $\bar{f} \colon \E \to \R$ is a smooth extension of $f$ to $\E$ and $\grad_{\mathrm{E}} \bar{f}$ is the Euclidean gradient of $\bar{f}$.
+Here, $\bar{f} \colon \E \to \R$ is a smooth extension of $f$ to $\E$ (i.e., $\bar{f}$ is smooth and its restriction to $\iSt_{A,J}(p,n)$ is equal to $f$) and $\grad_{\mathrm{E}} \bar{f}$ is the Euclidean gradient of $\bar{f}$.
+To avoid any confusion regarding notation, note here that, in this paper, we consider the Euclidean gradient $\grad_{\mathrm{E}}$ only for $\bar{f}$ and always consider the Riemannian gradient otherwise.
 Although the Lyapunov equations~\eqref{eq:Lyapunov_P} and~\eqref{eq:Lyapunov_f} can be efficiently solved from a numerical perspective especially when $p$ is very small, we note that the orthogonal projection onto a tangent space and gradient of a function are not explicitly written out.
 This may be a difficulty in analyzing higher-order derivatives, e.g., the Hessian of a function.

 Fortunately, we can avoid solving such Lyapunov equations.
 To this end, a recent study~\cite{van2025generalized} proposes two specific choices of $G_X$ as

 and